 5. Grand Valley State University

-The Kirkhof College of Nursing at Grand Valley State University offers nursing programs that include a BSN, MSN and DNP.
-The program is designed to teach students how to become effective and compassionate nurses who can lead when needed, improve patient outcomes, care for a diverse population of patients, and efficiently interact with other healthcare professionals.
-The school is recognized for outstanding teaching, service and practice and scholarship.
-The program is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Kirkhof College of Nursing at Grand Valley State University offers nursing programs that include a BSN, MSN, and DNP.
+The program teaches students how to become effective and compassionate nurses.
+These nurses can lead when needed, improve patient outcomes, care for a diverse population of patients, and efficiently interact with other healthcare professionals.
+The school offers outstanding teaching, service, practice, and also scholarship.
+In addition, the program has accreditation from the Commission on Collegiate Nursing Education (CCNE).

 Programs: BSN, MSN, DNP